-This engine will operate on any traditional O-36 Gauge track system, including M.T.H.'s RealTrax® or ScaleTraxTM or traditional tubular track.
+If you are using High Rail Wheels, this engine will operate on any O-42 Gauge track system...
+Scale Wheels will operate on any O-36 Gauge Track system (both including M.T.H.'s Real'Trax® or ScaleTraxTM or traditional tubular track.)
 It is also compatible with most standard AC transformers.
-(See page 44 & 45 for a complete list of compatible transformers, power packs, and wiring instructions.)
+(See pages 46 and 47 for a complete list of compatible transformers, power packs and wiring instructions.)